kdheepak/blog/content/35-precommit-hooks.md

 date: 2020-07-27T10:58:11-06:00
 tags: git, python
 keywords: git, python, pre-commit, pre-commit hooks
-summary: In this post, I will walk through how to automate git workflows with pre-commit hooks
+summary: In this post, I will summarize through how to automate git workflows with pre-commit hooks
 references:
 - id: ljvmiranda921
   title: "Automate Python workflow using pre-commits: black and flake8"